Virginia Tech® home

 3 p.m.
 Official Dedication of Hoge Hall and Whitehurst Hall Owens Ballroom

-Virginia Tech President Tim Sands will formally dedicate Hoge Hall and Whitehurst Hall* that were renamed in 2020 in recognition of prominent members of the African American community during the 1950–60s.
-In addition, he will honor members of the local and campus communities who have played such important roles in the university's progress from its originis to the present day.
+Virginia Tech President Tim Sands formally dedicated Hoge Hall and Whitehurst Hall* which were renamed in 2020 in recognition of prominent members of the African American community during the 1950–60s.
+In addition, he honored members of the local and campus communities who have played such important roles in the university's progress from its originis to the present day.

 *Janie and William Hoge welcomed the eight pioneering Black male students at VPI into their home.
 James Leslie Whitehurst, Jr. became the first Black student allowed to live and eat on campus and the first African American on the Virginia Tech Board of Visitors.